sonic2kk/steamtinkerlaunch/README.md

 The required architecture is autodetected from the game.exe and the matching files are copied from `RESHADESRCDIR` into the selected game dir both downloadfiles and basic configuration were taken from [r/linux_gaming](https://www.reddit.com/r/linux_gaming/comments/b2hi3g/reshade_working_in_wine_43)

+If `USERESHADE` and the corresponding game is started, the previously installed ReShade dll will be renamed, so ReShade is really disabled when the game starts.
+When `USERESHADE` is re-enabled the renamed dll will be re-activated.

 #### vkBasalt
 [vkBasalt](https://github.com/DadSchoorse/vkBasalt)